-This Malteser traybake is incredibly popular with people of all ages!
-An easy no bake slice with milk chocolate, crushed biscuits and lots of crunchy Maltesers!
+This no bake Malteser traybake is incredibly popular with people of all ages!
+An easy chocolate slice with milk chocolate, crushed biscuits and lots of crunchy Maltesers!

 Do you know a single person who doesn’t like Maltesers?
 I know I don’t!
 They are just so addictive.